Intellectuals warn of 'chaos' if EU can't find solidarity - KVIA

 “It is not only thousands of Europeans infected with the coronavirus that need to be saved today.
 There is another patient at risk of death — European values,” the letter says.

-The appeal was written by a group of Polish economists and other academics, and has been signed by Nobel-winning author Olga Tokarczuk and director Agnieszka Holland.
-Later signatories include Italian historian Carlo Ginzburg, Spanish writer Fernando Savater and Dutch cultural theorist Mieke Bal.
+The appeal titled “Europe, a Patient” was written by a group of Polish economists and other academics, and has been signed by Nobel-winning author Olga Tokarczuk and director Agnieszka Holland.
+Other signatories include Italian historian Carlo Ginzburg, Spanish writer Fernando Savater and Dutch cultural theorist Mieke Bal.
 U.S. economist Jeffrey Sachs has endorsed it, writing a message of support.

 The letter said the sheer magnitude of the coronavirus crisis means that “the solutions adopted to combat it will determine the future of liberal democracy, the economy and European integration.”